pessoa736/TIC-80/README.md

 Games are packaged into a cartridge file, which can be easily distributed.
 TIC-80 works on all popular platforms.
 This means your cartridge can be played in any device.

-To make a retro styled game, the whole process of creation and execution takes place under some technical limitations: 240x136 pixel display, 16 color palette, 256 8x8 color sprites, 4 channel sound, etc.
+To make a retro styled game, the whole process of creation and execution takes place under some technical limitations: 16 color palette, 256 8x8 color sprites, 4 channel sound, etc.

+Note about this fork: The default in-app display has been increased to 480x270 (2x the classic 240x136).
+See Fork notes below for details.

 ![TIC-80](https://user-images.githubusercontent.com/1101448/92492270-d6bcbc80-f1fb-11ea-9d2d-468ad015ace2.gif)